-- Abstract/Executive Summary: A summary of the research completed
+- Abstract: A summary of the research completed

 - Table of Contents

-- Introduction: This chapter includes project rationale, research background, key research aim and objectives, and the research problems to be addressed.
-An outline of the structure of dissertation can also be added to this chapter/
+- Introduction: This chapter includes the project rationale, research background, key research aims and objectives, and the research problems to be addressed.
+An outline of the structure of a dissertation can also be added to this chapter.

-- Literature Review: This chapter presents relevant theories and frameworks by analyzing published and unpublished literature available on the chosen research topic, in light of research questions to be addressed.
-The purpose is to highlight and discuss the relative weaknesses and strengths of the chosen research area whilst identifying any research gaps.
-Break down of the topic and key terms can be really useful for the students.
+- Literature Review: This chapter presents relevant theories and frameworks by analysing published and unpublished literature available on the chosen research topic, in light of research questions to be addressed.
+The purpose is to highlight and discuss the relative weaknesses and strengths of the selected research area whilst identifying any research gaps.
+Break down of the topic, and key terms can have a positive impact on your dissertation and your tutor.

 - Findings and Analysis: Findings of the research are analysed in detail under the Findings and Analysis chapter.
 All key findings/results are outlined in this chapter without interpreting the data or drawing any conclusions.
-It can be useful to include graphs, charts and tables to this chapter to identify meaningful trends and relationships.
+It can be useful to include graphs, charts, and tables in this chapter to identify meaningful trends and relationships.

-- Discussion and Conclusion: The researcher presents his interpretation of results in this chapter, and state whether the research hypothesis has been verified or not.
-An important aspect of this section of the paper is to draw a linkage between the results and evidence from the literature.
-Recommendations in regards to implications of the results and directions for future may also be provided.
-Finally, a summary of the overall research along with final judgments, opinions, and comments must be included in the form of suggestions for improvement.
+- Discussion and Conclusion: The researcher presents his interpretation of results in this chapter, and states whether the research hypothesis has been verified or not.
+An essential aspect of this section of the paper is to draw a linkage between the results and evidence from the literature.
+Recommendations with regards to implications of the findings and directions for the future may also be provided.
+Finally, a summary of the overall research, along with final judgments, opinions, and comments, must be included in the form of suggestions for improvement.